Phelps Phelps: Later life

-After retiring from his two overseas posts, Phelps became a prolific writer of newspaper letters to the editor, including many to newspapers like the New York Times and Milwaukee Journal Sentinel, where he discussed a wide range of issues.
+After retiring from his two overseas posts, Phelps became a prolific writer of newspaper letters to the editor, including many to newspapers such as The New York Times and Milwaukee Journal Sentinel, where he discussed a wide range of issues.
 For much of his later life, Phelps lived in Jersey City, New Jersey.
-He died on June 10, 1981 in Wildwood, New Jersey.
-He was buried July 3 of the same year at the Arlington National Cemetery.
+A resident of Wildwood, New Jersey, he died there on June 10, 1981, and was buried July 3 of the same year at the Arlington National Cemetery.

 Political career

 From 1923 to 1924, Phelps held the post of Deputy Commissioner for Veterans Affairs for New York City.
 He served as a Republican member of the New York State Assembly from Greenwich Village in 1924, 1925, 1926, 1927 and 1928.
 In 1928, he ran for a nomination for the United States House of Representatives, but lost the primary to Ruth Baker Pratt, who would become the first congresswoman from New York.
 Following the 1932 Republican National Convention, Phelps became a Democrat, and travelled to the 1936, 1956, and 1960 Democratic National Conventions as a delegate.
 He was again a member of the State Assembly (New York Co., 3rd D.) in 1937 and 1938; and a member of the New York State Senate (13th D.) from 1939 to 1942, sitting in the 162nd and 163rd New York State Legislatures.

 After leaving his diplomatic post in the Dominican Republic, Phelps served as commissioner for the Palisades Interstate Park Commission.
 He was a delegate to the New Jersey State Constitutional Convention in 1966.
 He hosted a long-standing radio program, where he commented on politics and current events.
-When Jimmy Carter became President, Phelps objected to the moral platforms the Democratic Party had chosen to take, and returned to the Republican Party.
+When Jimmy Carter became president, Phelps objected to the moral platforms the Democratic Party had chosen to take, and returned to the Republican Party.